Travel

 1. Passport, valid at least 6 months past the date of (re)entry into the U.S.

-3. Valid visa stamp (Exception: Canadian citizens are not required to have a visa in their passport)
+3. Valid visa stamp (Exception: Canadian citizens are not required to have a visa in their passport).

 • I-20 showing OPT is approved on pg.
-2 and updated with current employer information if possible.
-Please note that travel signatures are only valid for 6 months while on OPT.**
+2 and updated with current employer information if possible.**

 • Original EAD